xpander-ai/xpander-agents-hub/README.md

 This repository contains examples, templates, and best practices for building and managing AI agents using the xpander.ai platform.
 Whether you're migrating existing agents or building new ones, you'll find resources to help you leverage xpander.ai's state management capabilities.

+### Featured Solution: Meeting Recorder Agent

+Our [Meeting Recorder Agent](Solutions/meeting-recorder-agent/) is a production-ready solution that:
+- Automatically records Google Meet sessions
+- Generates transcripts and downloadable videos
+- Tracks meeting history and calendar events
+- Provides a complete demonstration of xpander.ai's capabilities

 ## What's Inside

 ### Getting Started